 - Hang clothing in the closet farthest from the bed

-- Place luggage on the folding rack found in most hotels
+- Place luggage on the folding rack found in most hotels (or bathtub)

-- Place luggage in the dry cleaning bag found in the hotel.
+- Place luggage in the dry cleaning bag found in the hotel

 - Moving infected furniture to another room – this is almost a guaranteed to spread the infestation to another room.
 Until you know for sure that the room you’re moving into AND the furniture is free of infestation, don’t move it!

 - Setting off a bed bug bomb in an infested room or apartment – You’ll most likely drive the bugs into the the apartment next to you or the adjacent room.
 They are also responsible for numerous injuries and some deaths from improper use!